(Free download courtesy of @tom_stre on Unsplash)

 It’s a bird!
 It’s a spaceplane!

-Dawn Aerospace recently conducted the first rocket-powered flights of the Mk-II spaceplane at New Zealand’s Gentanner Aerodrome.
+In 2023, Dawn Aerospace conducted the first rocket-powered flights of the Mk-II spaceplane at New Zealand’s Gentanner Aerodrome.

-NASA’s announcement of the Artemis II crew sent us digging through our photos from Space Camp.
+When NASA announced the Artemis II crew two years ago, we got all sorts of excited—and itsent us digging through our photos from Space Camp.

 Space Sponsorship: Young Minds At Work